divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 26 - Saturday | At Home Work #
 Added navigation.
-There's now a level select screen with 10 buttons, one per level + a button to go back to the title screen.
-In game, there's two button in the top right, one for respawning the player and one for going back to the title screen.
+There's now a level select screen with 10 buttons—one per level + a button to go back to the title screen.
+When you're in a level, there's two buttons in the top right, one for respawning the player and one for going back to the title screen.
 Currently, every button has the play-button image because I haven't made unique designs for all of them yet.
-To blueprint these buttons, rather than making completely unique objects for each and every one of them, I made a `Button` class, then made objects out of that class.
+I didn't want to make completely unique objects for every level so I made a `Button` class as a blueprint.
+I then made objects out of that class.
 All of these objects are stored in an array called `buttons`.
 ``` javascript
 // The constructor for the Button class
 constructor(x, y, w, h, src, location, event) {